shyampurk/bluemix-parking-meter/BUILD.md

 Step 1 : Check for SSID ARDUINO-YUN90XXXXXX and connect to the device hotspot

-Step 2 : Once connected to the network,open the browser visit arduino/local or 192.168.240.1 to configure the settings and setup the YUN to run on users Wifi network.
+Step 2 : Once connected to the network,open the browser visit arduino/local or 192.168.240.1 with default password arduino to configure the settings and setup the YUN to run on users Wifi network.

 	(i)  	Modify the Name of the device and Password which is used for the network login and uploading the programs from the Arduino IDE

 	(ii)	Change the Wireless Parameters SSID and Password to the local wirless network.